haruosuz/r4bioinfo/R_microb/README.md

 https://grunwaldlab.github.io/analysis_of_microbiome_community_data_in_r/index.html
 ZSL Foster and NJ Grünwald.
 2018.
 Analysis of Microbiome Community Data in R. DOI: XXX.
+This workshop will not start with the raw reads,

 https://www.ncbi.nlm.nih.gov/pubmed/29211828
 Bioinformatics.
 2018 Apr 15;34(8):1404-1405. doi: 10.1093/bioinformatics/btx775.